-There are six primary display screens in the 747 cockpit - two primary flight displays (PFD), three multifunction displays (MFD) and one central Engine Indicating and Crew Alerting System (EICAS) display.
+There are five primary display screens in the 787 cockpit - two primary flight displays (PFD) and three multi-function displays (MFD).
 The PFDs contain the primary flight instruments, including the attitude indicator, heading indicator, altimeter, airspeed indicator and the autopilot/flight director mode annunciator (FMA).
-Each MFD can display a variety of data including the navigation display (map), checklists, systems synoptics and secondary engine information; the pilots can control the contents displayed on each MFD through the MFD control panel on the glareshield.
-In addition, there are three control data units (CDU) that provide an interface to the flight management computer (FMC).
-In MSFS, the two primary CDUs located on either side of the lower MFD operate independently and can be used; the third CDU located at the aft of the center pedestal is a mirror of the captain-side CDU and is a display only.
-Glareshield - Above the displays, outlined in red below is the glareshield panel, which contains the autopilot mode control panel (MCP), the MFD control panel, the navigation display (ND) controls and the PFD input controls.
+Each MFD can display a variety of data across two panes; the pilots can control the contents displayed on each MFD through dedicated MFD control panels for each of the three MFDs.
+The two upper MFDs are controlled by control panels on the glareshield.
+The lower MFD is controlled by two separate control panels co-located with the CDU keyboards, one each for the pilot and co-pilot.

+Glareshield - Above the displays, outlined in red below, is the glareshield panel, which contains the autopilot mode control panel (MCP), the upper MFD pane controls and the PFD input controls.

-CDU - On either side of the lower MFD, outlined in blue below, there are two CDUs - these provide a flight computer interface, one each for the pilot and co-pilot.
+CDU Keyboard - Next to the lower MFD, outlined in blue below, there are two keyboards - these provide input for each of the two control data units (CDU), one each for the pilot and co-pilot.

-Radio Tuning Control - On the pedestal between the pilot seats, outlined in orange below, there are the pilot and co-pilot radio tuning panels - these provide input for the aircraft radios.
+Tuning Control Panel (TCP) - On the pedestal between the pilot seats, outlined in orange below, there are two radio tuning control panels - these provide input for each of the aircraft radios and transponder.